-The Company sells gift cards and issues merchandise credits to its customers in its stores and through its websites and product catalogs.
-Such gift cards and merchandise credits do not have expiration dates.
 The Company recognizes breakage associated with gift cards and merchandise credits proportional to actual gift card redemptions.
-Breakage of \$1.5 million was recorded in net revenues in fiscal 2018.
-Breakage resulted in a reduction of selling, general and administrative expenses on the consolidated statements of income of \$3.0 million in both fiscal 2017 and fiscal 2016.
-Refer to "Revenue from Contracts with Customers" below for the impact of Topic 606 on the Company, which was effective in the first quarter of fiscal 2018.
+Breakage of \$1.6 million and \$1.5 million was recorded in net revenues in fiscal 2019 and fiscal 2018, respectively.
+Breakage resulted in a reduction of selling, general and administrative expenses of \$3.0 million in fiscal 2017.